Junior Year: Your Busiest Year

 Asking your 11th grade teachers early in the second semester of your junior year also gives them plenty of time to write a thoughtful recommendation, rather than waiting until 12th grade, when they will likely have recommendation requests from many other students.

-4. Take AP and SAT Subject Tests
+4. Take AP Tests

 May and June of your junior year is the time to take the rest of your AP tests and corresponding SAT Subject tests.